Digital Security Explained

 Multi-Factor Authentication (MFA) Explained

-Multi-Factor Authentication (MFA) is a security control that requires more than one type of verification before granting access to a system.
+Multi-Factor Authentication (MFA) requires more than one type of verification before granting access to a system.

 It significantly reduces the risk of unauthorized access, even if a password is compromised.